 The value and importance of a good market analysis cannot be overemphasized.
-It can be the difference between success and failure of your program.
+It can spell the difference between success and failure of your program.

 This module provides information on performing a market analysis and then developing a marketing plan to publicize your program.

 View each section of this module by topic, at right »

 Marketing is a term broadly used to describe activities associated with identifying markets, matching your offerings to those markets and then interesting potential customers and clients in your services.
 Marketing involves researching, analyzing, developing, promoting, educating, and informing.
 The following discussion looks at various aspects of marketing.

 Before you begin to consider your new telehealth program, it is important to perform an environmental scan of your current system.
 You should be completely familiar with your organization’s current programs and those of your competitors.
 You should understand current services available in the target community, the geographic distribution of those services, current referral patterns out of the community for those services, partner organizations, and other organizational initiatives.

-A marketing program provides the opportunity to educate and inform the many people and organizations that will come in contact with your telehealth program.
-A fully developed marketing program can assure that your telehealth program is positively received by major stakeholders and it can be instrumental in the positive adoption of telehealth in your community.
+A marketing program provides the opportunity to educate and inform the people and organizations in your target market about your telehealth program.
+A fully developed marketing plan can assure that your telehealth program is positively received by major stakeholders and it can be instrumental in the positive adoption of telehealth in your community.

-Why does market analysis need to be incorporated into evaluation and quality improvement activities?
+Incorporating market analysis into evaluation and quality improvement activities

-Market analysis doesn’t end when your service is first implemented.
+Market analysis doesn’t end when your service goes live.
 It should be used regularly as an ongoing component of your program’s operation and administration and should always be performed when an expansion of services is being considered in order to be sure that expansion is warranted.